Standard Residential Tenancy Terms

 (b) the lessor has previously notified the tenant in writing of the lessor’s intention to sell.

-82 (1) On giving the tenant 1 week notice (or such other agreed period), the lessor may enter the premises at a reasonable time, having regard to the interests of the tenant and the lessor, for the purpose of making or inspecting repairs.
+82 (1) On giving the tenant 1 week’s notice (or such other agreed period), the lessor may enter the premises at a reasonable time, taking into account the interests of the tenant and the lessor, for the purpose of—

 Notice to vacate by lessor

-83 The notice to vacate must be in writing, in the form required by the Residential Tenancies Act, and must include the following information:
+83 A notice to vacate must be in writing, in the form required by the Residential Tenancies Act, and must include the following information:

 (a) the address of the premises;